nycu-ucr/L25GC/README.md

     ```

     * Press [57] to bind NIC back to kernal driver
+      1. In this example, address ‘0000:01:00.0’ and ‘0000:01:00.1’ are typed (in two distinct [57] operations) to bind back enp1s0f0 and enp1s0f1 respectively on Host2.
+      2. In the second step of operation [57], a name of kernel driver, "i40e" (in this case), should be typed then.
     * Press [62] to quit the tool

     (After these steps, NICs should be bind back to kernal driver)